A Notion of Entropy for Causal Fermion Systems: The Infinite-Dimensional Setting with Static Vacuum

 We write a spacetime point~$x \in M$ as~$x=(t,\x)$ with~$t \in \R$ and~$\x \in N$. \item[\rm{(ii)}] The one-parameter group~$(U_t)_{t \in \R}$ leaves the measure~$\rho$ invariant, i.e.

 Moreover,

 \end{itemize} \end{Def} Using Stone's theorem (see for example~\cite[Theorem~VIII.8]{reed+simon}), we can write the group action similar to~\eqref{stonefinite} as an exponential

-where the infinitesimal generator~$H$ is a densely defined selfadjoint operator on~$\H$.
+where the infinitesimal generator~$H$ is a selfadjoint operator on~$\H$ with dense domain denoted by~$\D(H)$.

 Next, we let~$(\tilde{\H}, \tilde{\F}, \tilde{\rho})$ be a causal fermion system describing the interacting system.
+We again assume that both measures~$\rho$ and~$\tilde{\rho}$ are minimizers of the causal action.
 After identifying the two Hilbert spaces via a unitary mapping~$V : \H \rightarrow \tilde{\H}$, we can work exclusively in the Hilbert space~$\H$.
 However, we must keep in mind that this identification is not canonical, leaving us again with the freedom to transform~$V$ according to~\eqref{Vtrans}.

 For any~$t \in \R$, we let~$\Omega^t$ be the past of~$t$,

 We choose~$\Omega:=\Omega^{t_0}$ as the past of some fixed time~$t_0$.
 Given a Borel set~$\tilde{\Omega} \subset \tilde{M}$, the {\em{nonlinear surface layer integral}} is defined formally by \beq \eeq Clearly, we need to make sure that these integrals converge.
 For our purposes, it is most convenient to work with the following rather weak notion of convergence.